 Considerations in Context of CyberGRX

 Every solution has its strengths and weaknesses, and may not be the ideal fit for all organizations in all situations.
-While GRC 20/20 has identified many positive attributes of CyberGRX to enable organizations to achieve consistent third party management processes, readers should not see this as a complete and unquestionable endorsement of CyberGRX.
+While GRC 20/20 has identified many positive attributes of CyberGRX to enable organizations to achieve consistent third-party cyber risk management processes, readers should not see this as a complete and unquestionable endorsement of CyberGRX.

-CyberGRX is improving the assessment experience for both the organization and its third parties.
+CyberGRX is improving the third-party cyber risk management experience for both the enterprise and its third parties.
 This is in contrast to many solutions in the market whose built-in capabilities do not lend to an assessment sharing and exchange approach, and the effort to implement these platforms is costly, often running into the millions of dollars and over a year to deploy.